 A study of 2,000 UK adults has found that Brits are having worse nights sleep than they ever have before.

-Strange dreams and late night snacking are among the reasons that sleep quality has dropped, as well as worrying, working later into the evening and the change in people’s routines.
+Strange dreams and late night snacking are among the reasons that deep sleep (opens in new tab) quality has dropped, as well as worrying, working later into the evening and the change in people's routines.

 A fifth are reading the news before bed, meaning they are unable to sleep as soundly as usual, and half are struggling to adapt to their new schedule.

-The research was commissioned by mattress manufacturer, eve sleep, which has partnered with slumber expert Dave Gibson to create a ‘Routine Calculator’, which provides expert-approved routines aiding better sleep, based on your wake-up time and age group.
+The research was commissioned by mattress manufacturer, eve sleep, which has partnered with slumber expert Dave Gibson to create a ‘Routine Calculator (opens in new tab)’, which provides expert-approved routines aiding better sleep, based on your wake-up time and age group.